 While some might argue that a large bowl of glistening French fries is the best accompaniment to any dish, sometimes it doesn’t quite do the trick.
-In fact, what might work best is simply a better view, and this can be hard to come by in Siem Reap.
-The colour green is said to create feelings of comfort, laziness, relaxation and calm.
-And what could possibly make everything taste better than...
+In fact, what might work best is simply a better view, and this can be hard to come by in Siem Reap....
 Read our full review of Garden restaurants.

 So many tourist markets, boutiques, jewellers and craft shops in Siem Reap can make shopping here a real pleasure.
 On the other hand, if you have a case of the midnight munchies, or just need batteries, its charms can seem a little over-worked.
 The practical things in life can rarely be found in the bottom of a recycled, eco-friendly, socially conscious, vegetarian...
 Read our full review of Supermarkets.

 After three years in operation, Cuisine Wat Damnak made it on to the list of Asia’s 50 Best Restaurants 2015, but this is likely to be only the beginning of great stuff for this small, unpretentious and fantastic establishment.
 Owner-chef Joannes Riviere and his wife Carole Salmon are dedicated to bringing you the best of Cambodian food, with a twist or two.
 What they create here is so good it...
 Read our full review of Cuisine Wat Damnak.